6 Tips to Hire a Wedding Officiant

 For many people their wedding is one of the first times they've really thought about religion and what role it might play in their adult lives.
-If you and your fiancé are planning on having children, religion is one of the many things you'll want to discuss your wedding can be a good place to start this discussion.
+If you and your fiancé are planning on having children, religion is one of the many things you'll want to discuss, and planning your wedding can be a good place to start this discussion.

-Whether you're hiring someone or working with your family's spiritual leader, ask questions.
-What does the officiant consider his or her role to be?
-How does he or she structure a ceremony?
+Whether you're hiring someone or working with your family's spiritual leader, don’t be afraid to ask questions.
+What does the officiant consider their role to be?
+How do they structure a ceremony?
 Can you request specific readings?
 Can you add elements such as music or prayers?
 Does the officiant allow photography during the ceremony?
-What will he or she wear to the wedding?
+What will they wear to the wedding?

-If you hare hiring an officiant, the person should be upfront about his or her fees.
-If a friend or relative is performing the ceremony, you should give him or her a gift similar to what you will be giving your bridal party.
+If you are hiring an officiant, the person should be upfront about their fees.
+If a friend or relative is performing the ceremony, you should give him or her a gift similar to what you will be giving to your bridal party.

 You do not have to invite a hired officiant to your reception.
 But, it is a nice gesture and if you like the person you may wish to do so.
-Don't be offended however if he or she rejects the invitation.
+Don't be offended however if they reject the invitation.
 For a family minister or rabbi, you should definitely invite him or her to the reception.